muxyz/website/network.md

 The network will start by implementing a working prototype of a gateway that can interconnect multiple Micro deployments across the globe using the MUCP protocol.
 We'll then move onto the transactional layer for economic incentive and value exchange.
 This will likely reuse existing cryptocurrency protocols rather than attempting to implement one from scratch.
-Once this is established, we'll start to invite users to test the network before moving on to reputation based scoring and the client side interface for external consumption.
+Once this is established, we'll start to invite users to test the network before moving on to reputation based scoring and a client side interface for external consumption.

 Bootstrapping should take 18-24 months with a need to fund the project to get off the ground.